 Based on a 1933 German film by Rheinhold Schuenzel called Viktor und Viktoria, this bloated farce cashes in on the transvestite popularity of La Cage aux Folies by dressing Julie Andrews in drag and trying desperately to milk some laughs out of stylised homosexuality.

-There is something decidedly unattractive about Julie Andrews in drag (she looks neither male nor female, merely androgynous and sickly pale), as she plays a starving opera singer in 1934 Paris who is so hungry, she offers her body to the landlord for a meatball.
+There is something decidedly unattractive about Julie Andrews in drag (she looks neither male nor female, merely androgynous and sickly pale), as she plays a starving opera singer in 1934 Paris who is so hungry, that she offers her body to the landlord for a meatball.

 The pair meet in the rain, cheat a café out of dinner by pretending there are cockroaches in the food, and become friends, roommates, and business partners, in a fraudulent scheme to pass Mary Poppins off as a Polish count who sings and dances as a woman.